braadworst/lg-core/README.md

 _Manually trigger an update event to the road by calling the `update` method._

 **options.matchValue:string**
 A match value in most webapps can be thought of as an url path, but it is not limited to paths only.
 Frankly it can be any string you can think of, even a JSON string to match on JSON content.
-Or in an even more exotic example you can match Raspberry pie sensor outputs via an extension to string values and let that trigger middleware.
+Or in an even more exotic example you can match Raspberry pie sensor outputs via an extension to string values and let that trigger callback.
 You can use the `*` as a wildcard to match on all match values that might come in.

 **options.updateType:string**
-The update type is an extra layer for matching middleware, if we use a http protocol to update the road, this will be the method for the request.
+The update type is an extra layer for matching callback, if we use a http protocol to update the road, this will be the method for the request.
 By default it wil be `GET` because it is the most common, but it can be overwritten to be something else.
 Again you are not limited to http methods, it fully depends on what an extension sends out via an update event.

 **parameters:\***
-Each update can be have custom parameters that will be available as middleware arguments.
+Each update can be have custom parameters that will be available as callback arguments.
 This could be for example the `request` and `response` object on a router update.

-> Read more about parameters in the [update and middleware stack](https://lagoonroad.com/guide/update-and-middleware-stack) section.
-> Every time a update method is called the middleware that matches will be added to the stack of middleware that needs to be executed.
-So when calling this on the server you might send out a response and afterwards more middleware will be called.
-Therefore use it on the client mainly to initialize events.
-Make sure you fully understand the middelware stack before start using the update function.

-## Relay object
+## Road object
-The relay object is passed from middleware function to middleware function.
-There are a couple of properties and methods in this object that cannot be overwritten.
-If you will try to do so, Lagoon road will throw an error to warn you of naming conflicts.

-### relay.extensions:object
-An Object that has all the registered extensions in it.
-This way all extensions will not get scattered all over the object.
+The road object is passed from callback function to callback function.

-### relay.parameters:object
+### road.parameters:object
-If you are using a parser that supplies you with parameters like `lr-url-parser`, you can access them via `relay.parameters`.
+If you are using a parser that supplies you with parameters like `lr-url-parser`, you can access them via `road.parameters`.

-### relay.update(options:object):function
+### road.update(options:object):function
 See update method for usage.

+### road.callbacks:object
+All the callbacks that are assigned.

-### relay.exit():function
+### other
-When you want to prematurely finish the update cycle you have to call the `exit()` function.
-You want to use this when you want to send a `response.end` before the `done` hook.
-This function should be used rarely, read more about it in the [stack](https://lagoonroad.com/guide/update-and-middleware-stack) and [static content](https://lagoonroad.com/guide/handling-static-content) guides.
+There are more properties on the road object, do a dump to see an overview of all properties and methods.